JaccoR/hass-entso-e/README.md

 {% endif %}
 ```
 ### Analysis Window (previously called Calculation method)
 The analysis window defines which period to use for calculating the min,max,avg & perc values.

-The window can be set to:
+The analysis window can be set to:

 - Publish (Default)

 The min/max/etc entities will get updated once new data becomes available (usualy between 12:00 and 15:00)
 It also means that until the next days pricing becomes available the analysis is performed on the latest 48h of available data (yesterday and today)

 - Today

 The analysis is performed on todays data.
 Sensor data will be updated at midnight

 - Sliding-12

 An analysis window of 12 hours which moves along with the changing hour.
 Meaning the analysis sensors change each hour.
 The window starts 6-hours before tha last hour and ends 6 hrs after.
 So its using a 12 hour window to detect half-day low-/high price periods

 - Sliding-24

 Same as above but using a 24 hour sliding analysis window

 - Forward-12

 Same 12 hours sliding window, however starting from the last hour upto 12 hours beyond.
 Usefull to detect half-day min/max values whih occur in the future.

 Note: being updated each hour the timestamp of sensors (like minimum price) may just change before a trigger is fired by another, even lower price, getting included in the analysis window.
 As such teh turning on of a device may be delayed for another 12 hours.
 This continues while lower prices are being announced within a 12 hour timeframe.
 This may be helpfull when you want to charge your EV with the lowest price being forecasted

 - Forward-24

 Same as above but using a 24 hour window.

-#### Legacy
-- Sliding
+- Sliding depricated.
+Please use 'forward-24'
-Replaced by 'forward-24'

-- Rotation
+- Rotation depricated.
+Please use 'Today'
-Replaced by 'Today'

 ### ApexChart Graph
 Prices can be shown using the [ApexChart Graph Card](https://github.com/RomRider/apexcharts-card) like in the example above.
 The Lovelace code for this graph is given below: